Bank of America’s bot is “Erica” because apparently all digital assistants are women

 Bank of America is about to launch its new virtual assistant.
 Like most other AI-powered bots, the program will use natural language processing so that the bank’s customers can ask it to perform tasks.
-The new app is called “Erica,” who will be there for all your banking needs–another gendered, computer-operated voice to serve you.
+The new app is called “Erica,” and will be there for all your banking needs–another gendered, computer-operated voice to serve you.

 It’s now become a depressing trope for businesses to adopt new human-leaning technologies and have them reinforce ingrained stereotypes.
 Erica, of course, joins a list of female robots that includes Apple’s Siri, Amazon’s Alexa, and Microsoft’s Cortana.